 - Children under the age of 10 who play in the dirt

-- People who follow poor sanitization where faeces is mixed with soil.
+- People who follow poor sanitization where feces is mixed with soil.

-Anisakiasis, also called herring worm disease, is caused by worms or nematodes that attach itself to the walls of the stomach, esophagus, or the intestine.
+Anisakiasis, also called herring worm disease, is caused by worms or nematodes that attach themselves to the walls of the stomach, esophagus, or intestine.